mrme77/Post-Generator/readme.md

 ## 🤝 Contributing

-We welcome PRs, suggestions, and feedback!
+All PRs, suggestions, and feedback are welcome!
 Open an issue or fork and submit a pull request.